NATALI-LEV/Playground-with-python/NARUTO ON A RUN/README.md

 - `BG`: Manages the scrolling background.
 - `Score`: Handles scoring and displays the high score.
 - `Game`: The main game class that orchestrates the game loop and interactions.

-## Contributions

-Feel free to contribute to this game by adding new features, improving the graphics, or optimizing the code.
-Pull requests are welcome!

 Enjoy playing Naruto Jumping Game!